 When the Lonely Planet announced the Kii Peninsula in Japan as one of the 10 regions to visit in the world in 2018, I wondered where it was.
 A quick look on the map showed that it was where I lived for 2 years.
 Oops.
 I had no idea it was called the Kii Peninsula.
 I have no excuse other than that I was 21 and stupid.

 Twenty-five years later, the Kii Peninsula has suddenly become cool which was news to my friends and I who had lived and taught English in Mie Prefecture.
-Back then, people in the big cities (including Nagoya) would make fun of Mie as the back of beyond, sort of like the Arkansas of Japan.
+The nearest big city which we frequented regularly was Nagoya which has a great nightlife as well as shopping and hotels.
+Back then, people in the big cities would make fun of Mie as the back of beyond, sort of like the Arkansas of Japan.
 We apparently learned to speak Japanese with a regional accent but, of course, had no idea we sounded like country bumpkins (much to the amusement of Japanese people in Osaka and Tokyo).

 So, Where IS the Kii Peninsula?